Harnika835/solar-system-3D/README.md

-# 🌞 3D Solar System – Frontend Developer Assignment
+# 🌞 3D Solar System

 This is a responsive single-page web project that simulates a 3D solar system using **Three.js**.